Valorant Champions Tour: Challengers and Ascension

 Non-partner teams compete in Challengers events of sub-regions in Americas, EMEA and Pacific to qualify for "Ascension", the yearly promotion event to the respective International Leagues.
 Originally, it was announced that teams would have two-year stays in their International League after winning Ascension, with one team promoted every year until 2026, when two teams would be promoted every year until 2028.
 The leagues would have 14 teams each, totaling to 42 teams across the three leagues.

 On June 21, 2024, Riot announced changes to the Ascension format from 2025, with teams promoted to the International Leagues for one-year stays instead, after which they would be relegated to Challengers again if they did not finish in the top 8 in their region's regional League; if they qualified for Champions however, they get to stay for another year; if they finished in the playoffs of the International League, they qualify for that year's Ascension for a chance to keep their place in the league.

 In 2023-24, there are 23 minor regional leagues across the three international territories.
 From 2025, they got decreased to 15.

+In 2026, due to end the first franchising era one year earlier, Ascensions will be not hosted.
+Instead, Challengers teams will have chance to join their respective VCT league's in Stage 2 play-off, giving them a pathway to qualify for Champions directly.

 Valorant Game Changers

-Valorant Game Changers is a series of domestic competitions for women and other genders within Valorant esports.
+Valorant Game Changers is a series of domestic competitions for women and other marginalized genders within Valorant esports.
 Teams that finish in top places qualify for the Valorant Game Changers Championship, the world championship event of Game Changers, and also earn the chance to be promoted to their region's Challengers league.